 “Just let him have this – you know he thinks we all enjoy these assignments.
 Don’t be a Scrooge and ruin it for him.”

-Caroline laughed a little too loudly as Elle glared back at her, disguising it, badly, as a cough.
+Caroline laughed a little too loudly as Elle glared back at her, badly attempting to disguise it as a cough when the people around them stared.

 Elle moved forward and took the sheet off Geoff, who stopped her before she started back for her desk.